Kovah/LinkAce-Website/content/docs/v2/setup/setup-with-php.md

 * A Linux-based server with full command line access
 * The `storage` directory inside LinkAce must be writable by the web server
+* The `bootstrap/cache` directory must be writable by the web server
+* The `.env` file must be writable by the web server during setup
 * **PHP 8.1 to 8.4**, with the following extensions
     * BCMath
     * Ctype